- 379 Views

 Use arsadmin delete or API:

-arsadmin delete -f delete_list.txt -a APPLICATION -u user -p
+arsadmin delete -f delete_list.txt -a APPLICATION -u user -p pass

 Where delete_list.txt contains document identifiers.